This article describes the frequently asked questions about the extended security updates for Windows 7.

 Yes, there is an ESU program specifically for embedded devices.
 This program includes:

 The ESU for Windows 7 Embedded also includes Windows Server 2008 R2 for Embedded Systems and Microsoft SQL Server 2008 R2 for Embedded Systems.
-You should direct all embedded ESU requests to the original equipment manufacturer (OEM) of the device.
+Direct all embedded ESU requests to the original equipment manufacturer (OEM) of the device.

 Where can I find more information about the embedded ESU program?